byamashiro/Research_Projects/README.md

 # Current Tasks and Errors

+### Comparison check with event lists
+- Compare the files from the event list against the xflare list.
+Check the intensities of radio bursts and xflares, and put an indicator for xflares that coincide with the radio bursts (i.e mark with 'red').

 ### Version check and checking if the file exists
 - When checking if a file exists, there is a slight issue when running into the loops.
 Currently the code will search if the file exists first, and then assigns a boolean, then runs the loop to look for versions.
 The loops that cycle through various versions will create a False value every time.
 Possibly implement a scheme that'll search for the existing file after pulling the file from online.